microsoft/Xbox-GDK-Samples/Samples/Live/LeaderboardsTitleManaged/readme_en-us.md

 *NOTE: These images reflect the layout of Partner Center at the time this sample was written.*

+# Implementation notes

+- `LeaderboardsTitleManaged.cpp` contains code relevant to producing and querying stats and leaderboards
+- The Title-managed leaderboard API works differently from the Event-based leaderboard API.
+Due to these differences, it is recommended for your title to use Event-based stats if possible.
+  - For general documentation on the reasoning and differences between Title-managed stats and Event-based stats, refer to this [documentation](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/live/features/player-data/stats-leaderboards/live-stats-eb-vs-tm).
+  - __IMPORTANT:__ For Title-managed leaderboards, it's important to be aware that a player's statistic (accessible via `XblUserStatisticsGet*`) can differ from the value stored on the global leaderboard, resulting in mismatched outputs.
+For example, a mismatch can happen when updating a stat with a lower value when a global leaderboard will only maintain the highest recorded value it.
+Further reading is available on the page for [XblLeaderboardQuery](https://developer.microsoft.com/en-us/games/xbox/docs/gdk/xblleaderboardquery).
+- The sample also demonstrates querying of stat values directly.

 # Privacy statement

 When compiling and running a sample, the file name of the sample